offline-agency/laravel-cart/README.md

 - [Restoring the cart](#retrieve-cart-from-database)

 ### Configuration
-To save cart into the database so you can retrieve it later, the package needs to know which database connection to use and what the name of the table is.
+To save cart into the database, so you can retrieve it later, the package needs to know which database connection to use and what the name of the table is.
-By default, the package will use the default database connection and use a table named `shoppingcart`.
+By default, the package will use the default database connection and use a table named `cart`.
 If you want to change these options, you'll have to publish the `config` file.

-    php artisan vendor:publish --provider="OfflineAgency\OaLaravelCart\ShoppingcartServiceProvider" --tag="config"
+    php artisan vendor:publish --provider="OfflineAgency\LaravelCart\CartServiceProvider" --tag="config"

 This will give you a `cart.php` config file in which you can make the changes.

 To make your life easy, the package also includes a ready to use `migration` which you can publish by running:

-    php artisan vendor:publish --provider="OfflineAgency\OaLaravelCart\ShoppingcartServiceProvider" --tag="migrations"
+    php artisan vendor:publish --provider="OfflineAgency\LaravelCart\CartServiceProvider" --tag="migrations"

-This will place a `shoppingcart` table's migration file into `database/migrations` directory.
+This will place a `cart` table's migration file into `database/migrations` directory.
 Now all you have to do is run `php artisan migrate` to migrate your database.

 ### Storing the cart
 To store your cart instance into the database, you have to call the `store($identifier) ` method.
 Where `$identifier` is a random key, for instance the id or username of the user.